rdococ/tinytalk/readme.md

 "abc" ; String literal
 ```

-Procedures are syntax sugar for objects with only one method, named `:`.
+Procedures are syntax sugar for objects with only a `:` method.

 ## Semantics

+All values are objects.
 An object consists of a set of methods with zero or more parameters.
 Sending a message to an object runs the method with that name, or throws an error if there is no such method.